 More about Folk in Motion

-Folk in Motion runs the East London Wheelchair Dance Club which meets on alternate Fridays from 5-15-6/15pm at Durning Hall in Forest Gate; and is working to promote wolk throughout the country.
-In January 2014 the company returned to Cecil Sharp House for a further development week; and on 15 February 2014 presented a free concert at EFDSS, Access All Areas!, to celebrate the new lift access to all floors.
-The East London Wheelchair Dance Club has also demonstrated wolk at the 2014 and 2015 Dance Around the World Festivals at Cecil Sharp House and at a special performance in 2016 to commemorate the loss of four EFDSS dancers at the Battle of the Somme.
-In 2017 we organised the UK's first wheelchair dance flashmob with the charity WhizzKidz.
+In January 2014 the company returned to Cecil Sharp House for a further development week, with more support from Arts Council England.
+On 15 February 2014 Folk in Motion then presented a free concert at EFDSS, Access All Areas!, to celebrate the new lift access to all floors.
+The East London Wheelchair Dance Club has also demonstrated wolk at the 2014 and 2015 Dance Around the World Festivals at Cecil Sharp House, and at a special performance in 2016 to commemorate the loss of four EFDSS dancers at the Battle of the Somme.
+In 2017 we organised the UK's first wheelchair dance flashmob, at the Queen Elizabeth Olympic Park in front of Mayor of London Sadiq Khan, with the charity WhizzKidz.

 The WhizzKidz youth team enjoy a wolk taster session in Birmingham in September 2012.